vikejs/vike/CONTRIBUTING.md

 Follow the setup instructions at [Basics](#basics).

 > The `README` instructions of examples use `npm`.
-We use `pnpm` instead if we want to install the entire monorepo and build & link vite-plugin-ssr's source code.
+We use `pnpm` instead if we want to install the entire monorepo and build & link vike's source code.

 To run the example: